Assistive Technology for Computers and Printed Material

 Speakup works with the Gnu/Linux operating system and provides access to all console programs in the operating system, and is compatible with Lynx, Pine, and similar applications.

-Hal Screen Reader
+Dolphin Screen Reader

 EIA Web Browser